 Beginning in the fall semester of 2013, the space will house graduate programs in Game Design (MFA, Tisch); Games for Learning (MS), Digital Media Design for Learning (MA), and Educational Communications and Technology (Ph.D.) from Steinhardt; and Integrated Digital Media (MS, NYU-Poly).
 MAGNET will also house undergraduate majors in Integrated Digital Media (BS, NYU-Poly) and minors in Game Engineering (Computer Science and Engineering, NYU-Poly).

 MAGNET will be located in newly renovated space of nearly 40,000 square feet on the 8th floor of 2 MetroTech Center.
 It has been designed by Gensler Architects, in collaboration with the facility’s partner schools, to provide offices, studio and work spaces, teaching labs, and research areas.

 This Press Release is in the following Topics:

-Polytechnic Institute of NYU, Tisch School of the Arts, Steinhardt School of Culture, Education, and Human Development, NYUToday-feature, Research, Arts and Science, Courant Institute of Mathematical Sciences, Teaching and Learning
+Polytechnic School of Engineering, Tisch School of the Arts, Steinhardt School of Culture, Education, and Human Development, NYUToday-feature, Research, Arts and Science, Courant Institute of Mathematical Sciences, Teaching and Learning